DavidBruant/writings/_posts/2016-04-08-defeating-the-npm-worm.md

 ### Proof-of-concept of a how

-I have a proof of concepts of this in the [containednpm repo](https://github.com/DavidBruant/containednpm) (sorry it's a bit of a mess right now).
+I have a proof of concepts of this in the [containednpm repo](https://github.com/DavidBruant/containednpm).
 It uses [Docker](https://docs.docker.com/) because it was easy for me to write.
 Smarter people with more time on their hand will find more subtle solutions.
 The only point I'm trying to make is that it's possible, not that my quick implementation should be used or even a reference.

 In the end, what happens is that if you run `npm install https://github.com/DavidBruant/harmless-worm/tarball/master --save`, what happens is: